 - White Rain has Itachi Uchiha do this to himself.
 His disease getting worse and death fast approaching, his last request to his lover Lucia van Alstyne is that they pretend to be a happy, normal couple for the rest of their time together.
 While the story is vague as to whether or not he had fallen in love with her, it makes it clear that he cared deeply about her, enough that she brought comfort to him during his last days amongst the living.

 - In Final Fantasy VII: Advent Children: Kadaj is about to die, in the last minute Aerith talks to him, pretending to be his "mother," so he can leave at peace, and dissolves in the Lifestream.

-- In Monsters vs. Aliens the monsters are trapped on a ship thats about to self destruct and are saying goodbye to each other.
+- In Monsters vs. Aliens the monsters are trapped on a ship that's about to self-destruct and are saying goodbye to each other.
 B.O.B. misunderstands, and says he will see them tomorrow for lunch.
-They humor him and tell him that, yes we will have lunch tomorrow, with cake and balloons.
+They humor him and tell him that, yes, they will have lunch tomorrow, with cake and balloons.

 B.O.B: I'll see you guys tomorrow.
 For lunch.

 Dr.Cockroach: That's right, Bob.
 There'll be candy, cake, balloons.

 B.O.B.: Cake and balloons for lunch?
 It's gonna be the best day ever!
 I love you guys.